novoda/gradle-static-analysis-plugin/README.md

 without any additional hassle.

 ## Add the plugin to your project
-The plugin is available on jCenter and can be included as a classpath dependency:
+Apply the plugin from jCenter as a classpath dependency:

 ```gradle
 buildscript {